-This course presents significant films from different cultures in the history of world cinema that address a given theme, such as the tension between obedience and autonomy, appetite and intention, or love and loss.
-The films are studied to understand how their artistic qualities convey thematic content and to stimulate students' shared reflection on their own values, behavior and ability to make conscious choices.
+This course presents significant films from different cultures that address a given theme, such as the tension between obedience and autonomy, appetite and intention, or love and loss.
+Students will explorehow the films' artistic qualities convey thematic content and will share their reflections on their own values, behavior and ability to make conscious choices.
 The current theme concerns obedience and autonomy, in terms of the challenge to become fully oneself in community with others, from the micro-level of the child within a family to the macro-level of the citizen in a sociopolitical context.
 Secondary source material on the theme complements reading in film criticism to guide class discussion of the films.
 In addition, films are considered in their geographical and historical context.
 Students are responsible for the factual information about the setting and creation of the films.
-Coursework is designed for students to develop visual acumen and interpretive skill expressed precisely in speech and writing through guided practice.
+Students will develop visual acumen and interpretive skill expressed precisely in speech and writing through guided practice.
 Coursework includes collaborative preparation for class, journal entries, discussions, two papers, a midterm and a final exam.
 Attendance at weekly film showings outside of class is required.
 Films are subtitled.
 Directors include internationally renowned figures such as Satyajit Ray, Truffaut, Tarkovsky, Haneke and others.
 This course can count toward the major in Film and International Studies and for the concentration in Comparative World Literature.
 The course is open to first-year students.
 No prerequisite.